 1345 N Hayworth Dr. (Here c.
 1936-1938).
 Called N. Estabrook Dr. in Madam.
 The property was advertised steadily until the ads suddenly stop December 11, 1936.
 No more ads were found until September 8, 1938.
 A thumbnail picture of this property appears on the back cover of Ladies and says it rented for $4500 a month.
 Madam says she was running this house at the same time as “N. Delaware” and that it was “The handsomest all house I ever ran…3-story, Moorish in style with white stucco and a red tile roof.
 I fitted up the first floor as a French restaurant.”
 This description fits that of 1345 N. Hayworth.

 S. New Hampshire Rd. (c.
 1936?)
 Possibly the house called N. Delaware in Madam.
 Ladies mentions S. New Hampshire but doesn’t say much about it.
 Madam says she was running this house at the same time as “N. Estabrook” (N. Hayworth) “The grounds were fairly large and beautifully laid out.”
 Says this property abutted on the West the estate of a Hollywood couple: “There’s a red-haired dame from Brazil whose a screen siren and she’s got the hottest temper in the land of bad tempers.
-She’s married to a man whose business it is in the films to leap lightly from tree to tree…” Changing hair color and nationality could hardly hide the fact that she was describing Lupe Velez and her husband Johnny Weissmuller.
+She’s married to a man whose business it is in the films to leap lightly from tree to tree…” Changing hair color and nationality could hardly hide the fact that she was describing Lupe Velez, the “Mexican Spitfire,” and Johnny Weissmuller, Tarzan of the movies.
 She says their fights made so much racket she was forced to move.
 (Madam pgs.
 400 and 406-408) However, the Velez home was located at 732 N. Rodeo Dr. and did not back up to S. New Hampshire St.

 Franklin Ave.? (c.
 1937?)
 Frankfort Ave. in Madam.
 Moved here from “N. Delaware.”
 “I took a place consisting of 5 triple apartments.
 It stood on a hill, the apartment house I had a joint in, in the central residential district off Hollywood Blvd., a sneeze’s throw from a convent.”
 (Madam pg.
 408).
 Possibly 5640 Franklin, which opened as the Hasonia Apartments in January 1930, and is roughly “a sneeze’s throw” from the Sisters of the Immaculate Heart of Mary convent at 5515 Franklin.
 A “Mrs Lee Francis” was registered to vote at this address in 1930.
 But, again, it’s a common name.